3 Software Design

 Software Design Processes

-As mentioned previously, software design is not a one size fits all activity.
-There are many different approaches that can be used to structure the development of software, including (but not limited to) the Waterfall, Spiral, and Agile methods.
+As mentioned previously, software design is not a one-size-fits-all activity.
+Many different approaches can be used to structure software development, including (but not limited to) the Waterfall, Spiral, and Agile methods.

-Based on your review and/or your previous exposure to software design processes, you may have already noticed something about them.
-That is, despite the vast array of processes available to us, they share similar stages of development: planning, analysis, design, implementation, testing, and maintenance.
-And you can probably see how these might align with the general design process that we just described.
+Based on your review and previous exposure to software design processes, you may have already noticed something about them.
+Despite the vast array of processes available to us, they share similar stages of development: planning, analysis, design, implementation, testing, and maintenance.
+And you can probably see how these might align with the general design process we just described.

-Of course, the methods and tools used, and the time and attention paid to each of the software design phases may differ from one design process to another.
+Of course, the methods and tools used and the time and attention paid to each software design phase may differ from one design process to another.

 Consider, for example, the case of developing software using either the Waterfall or Agile approaches:

 The Waterfall process is used to implement a complete software system at once.
-This is accomplished by assigning significant resources to the planning and analysis phases prior to any implementation.
-In fact, the planning and analysis phases need to be complete before any such development occurs.
+This is accomplished by assigning significant resources to the planning and analysis phases before implementation.
+The planning and analysis phases are completed before any development occurs.
 During the planning and analysis phases, it is very likely that a complete design document will be developed, including a full list of functional specifications, requirements, definitions, design assumptions, timelines, use cases, UML diagrams, and more.
 This document is essentially immutable.

 The Agile method is an iterative approach that uses feedback to improve and redesign whatever system is being built.
-Developers will work in small teams and in short sprints to build components of a software system.
+Developers will work in small teams in short sprints to build software system components.
 In this case, a full design document might be replaced by a loose set of requirements, coding standards, a collection of use cases, and perhaps a few UML diagrams.

 Stages Of Software Design